AI

 their 08085 007 007 number.
 At first you'd think it was a real

-person but it's actually a string of recorded phrases linked
+bloke but it's actually a string of recorded phrases linked to

 written by someone who's been supplied with a list of answers